andyshep/CoreDataPlaygrounds/core-data-playground.md

 neighborhoodEntity.properties = [nameAttribute.copy(), populationAttribute.copy(), cityRelationship]
 ```

 Setup the model with the entities we've created.
-At this point, the model for our use case is fully defined.
+At this point the model for our use case is fully defined.
 We can now fit the model into the rest of the stack.

 ```swift
 model.entities = [cityEntity, neighborhoodEntity]